swiftlang/swift-evolution/proposals/0115-literal-syntax-protocols.md

 ## Proposed solution

-This proposal addresses both problems by renaming the protocols to `ExpressibleAs*Literal`.
+This proposal addresses both problems by renaming the protocols to `ExpressibleBy*Literal`.
 The proposal **does not** make any changes to the requirements of the protocols.

 ## Detailed design

-All of the `*LiteralConvertible` protocols will receive new `ExpressibleAs*Literal` names.
+All of the `*LiteralConvertible` protocols will receive new `ExpressibleBy*Literal` names.

 This proposal does not change any requirements of these protocols.
 All requirements of all `*LiteralConvertible` protocols will remain exactly the same.